 By the way, I have never lost any sleep over a work-related matter, because it is not worth doing.
 The nights without sleep that I have tended to experience over the years, and doubtless will do so in the future, have ordinarily been during either the US Open or the Australian Open, when, as the right hon.
 Gentleman knows, my normal practice is to forgo sleep if the alternative is the opportunity to watch my all-time sporting hero, Roger Federer.

-On a point of order, Mr Speaker.
+Further to that point of order, Mr Speaker.
 You and I first came across each other well over 40 years ago, when we were both members of the Conservative party as students.
 I could not possibly repeat the language of the hon.
 Member for Huddersfield (Mr Sheerman), but I do endorse the “right-wing” bit.
 I, of course, was what was known then as a proud wet, and was certainly on the pink liberal wing of the Conservative party.
 Although our journey and our route have been somewhat different, I rather suspect that we are back together in our new place, and that will be interesting, as will all that follows.
 But I remember that when you were a student, you had a huge passion for politics and for Parliament, and, of course, you were hugely eloquent even then.
 All those things have served you well for many years, in your role as a Member of Parliament but also in your role as Speaker, but, most important, they have served this place hugely well.

 I will not repeat, but will just endorse, all the fine tributes about the great reforms that you have made to this place, especially on behalf of women, but also on behalf of all the young people in my constituency and the children who have come to this place in a way that previous generations certainly did not, who have learned so much and who have felt engaged.